Audio crossover: Mechanical

 A more common approach is to employ the dust cap as a high-frequency radiator.
 The dust cap radiates low frequencies, moving as part of the main assembly, but due to low mass and reduced damping, radiates increased energy at higher frequencies.
 As with whizzer cones, careful selection of material, shape and position are required to provide smooth, extended output.
 High frequency dispersion is somewhat different for this approach than for whizzer cones.
 A related approach is to shape the main cone with such profile, and of such materials, that the neck area remains more rigid, radiating all frequencies, while the outer areas of the cone are selectively decoupled, radiating only at lower frequencies.
 Cone profiles and materials can be modeled using finite element analysis software and the results are predicted to excellent tolerances.

 Speakers which use these mechanical crossovers have some advantages in sound quality despite the difficulties of designing and manufacturing them and despite the inevitable output limitations.
 Full-range drivers have a single acoustic center and can have relatively modest phase change across the audio spectrum.
 For best performance at low frequencies, these drivers require careful enclosure design.
-Their small size (typically 165 to 200 mm) requires considerable cone excursion to reproduce bass effectively, but the short voice coils required for reasonable high-frequency performance can only move over a limited range.
+Their small size (typically 165 to 200 mm) requires considerable cone excursion to reproduce bass effectively.
+However, the short voice coils, which are necessary for reasonable high-frequency performance, can only move over a limited range.
 Nevertheless, within these constraints, cost and complications are reduced, as no crossovers are required.